apache/spark/docs/sql-migration-guide.md

     * `ALTER TABLE ..
 ADD PARTITION` throws `PartitionsAlreadyExistException` if new partition exists already
     * `ALTER TABLE ..
 DROP PARTITION` throws `NoSuchPartitionsException` for not existing partitions

-  - In Spark 3.0.2, a null partition value is parsed as it is.
-In Spark 3.0.1 or earlier, it is parsed as a string literal of its text representation, e.g., string "null".
+  - In Spark 3.0.2, `PARTITION(col=null)` is always parsed as a null literal in the partition spec.
+In Spark 3.0.1 or earlier, it is parsed as a string literal of its text representation, e.g., string "null", if the partition column is string type.
 To restore the legacy behavior, you can set `spark.sql.legacy.parseNullPartitionSpecAsStringLiteral` as true.

 ## Upgrading from Spark SQL 3.0 to 3.0.1